 Scale length appears in technical resources because it helps define the conditions behind the comparison.
 If two instruments have different scale lengths, the chart context can matter when interpreting strings.

 This article does not turn scale length into repair advice.
-It is included only because approved sources and briefs allow it as part of tension/spec interpretation.
+It is included only as part of tension and spec interpretation.

 Sources Used

-This article uses only the approved CON-62 source brief: D’Addario tension chart PDF, D’Addario String Finder, Fender electric guitar string guide, Fender beginner FAQ, and the Elixir Strings product catalog.
-Tension discussion is limited to source-backed chart context.
-No hands-on testing, invented tension values, formulas, repair advice, medical advice, affiliate data, marketplace facts, or product rankings are claimed.
+Sources consulted for tension and string-choice context: D’Addario tension chart PDF, D’Addario String Finder, Fender electric guitar string guide, Fender beginner FAQ, and the Elixir Strings product catalog.
+This guide explains chart context and does not provide invented tension values, formulas, repair advice, medical advice, live pricing, or product rankings.